News

-Imagine this: You’ve learned your guitar chords.
+Imagine this: you’ve learned your guitar chords.
 Your technique is improving.
 You’re invited to a jam session to play with a few friends.
 They start playing in G and ask you to improvise a solo.
 You feel you should have learned a few guitar scales by now, but you didn’t know where to start or how to use them.
 The intro of the song is whizzing by, and you start to wonder, “Is it hot in here?!”
-It’s your turn to play, your time to face the music.
-And… you wake up in a moment of panic, horror-movie-style.
+It’s your turn to play – your time to face the music.
+And… you wake up in a moment of panic, horror movie-style.

-This is a recurring nightmare for most guitar players.
-The good news is that this is an easy predicament to solve.
-We’re going to cover the five most essential beginner guitar scales.
-Practicing these scales will not only help with your sense of freedom and command of the guitar, but it will improve your technique as well.
+This is a recurring nightmare for many guitar players.
+The good news is that it is an easy problem to solve.
+Below, we’ll cover the five most essential guitar scales for beginners.
+Practicing these scales will not only help with your command of the guitar, but it will also improve your technique, allowing you to be the lead guitarist with no problem.
+When all else fails, every guitar player should have these scales up their sleeve and ready to go.
+Read on as we explore how you can learn guitar scales and impress others with your guitar-playing skills.

 What are guitar scales?

-A guitar scale is a sequence of notes played in a specific order on the guitar.
-The notes in a scale are usually ascending or descending in order.
-Understanding scales is one of the prerequisites for improvising a guitar solo and understanding music theory in general.
 The distance, or interval, between notes in a scale determines its sound and character.
-People who are accustomed to Western music are often most familiar with major scales that consist of seven notes with whole and half steps between them.
-There are different types of guitar scales, including not just major and minor scales but also pentatonic scales and modes, for instance.
+People who are accustomed to Western music are most familiar with the major scale pattern that consists of seven notes with whole and half steps between them.
+There are different types of guitar scales, including major, minor, and pentatonic.

 Minor pentatonic scale